-Wayne B. Gray holds the John T. Croteau Chair in Economics.
-He's taught at Clark since 1984, when he received his Ph.D. in Economics from Harvard University.
+Wayne B. Gray is now an Emeritus Professor, having taught at Clark from 1984, when he received his Ph.D. in Economics from Harvard University, until 2025, when he retired from teaching.
 Professor Gray is also a Research Associate at the National Bureau of Economic Research and the Executive Director of the Boston Federal Statistical Research Data Center.
+He continues to be active in research (and playing squash).
 His research focuses on regulatory effectiveness and the economic consequences of government regulation of environmental and workplace hazards.
-He has studied regulation's impact on employment, productivity, investment and plant location, primarily using plant-level manufacturing data, as well as demonstrating improvements in workplace safety and health, regulatory compliance and pollution emissions.
-His current projects include one that examines the factors driving differences across states in construction workplace fatalities and another using differences in the distribution of greenhouse gas emissions across plants within an industry to predict the impact of proposed regulations on that industry.
+He has studied regulation’s impact on employment, productivity, investment and plant location, primarily using plant-level manufacturing data, as well as demonstrating improvements in workplace safety and health, regulatory compliance and pollution emissions.
+His current projects include one examining the impact of OSHA interventions on construction workplace hazards and another using differences in the distribution of greenhouse gas emissions across plants within an industry to predict the impact of proposed regulations on that industry.

 - Ph.D. in Economics, Harvard University, 1984